gsarig/slimage/readme.txt

 = Can I bulk regenerate already uploaded images? =

 Yes.
-After you set your desired compression level on the plugin settings and save your changes, you can use the <code>wp media regenerate</code> command of <a href="https://wp-cli.org/" target="_blank">WP-CLI</a> to regenerate the thumbnails.
+After you set your desired compression level on the plugin settings and save your changes, you can use the <code>wp media regenerate</code> command of the amazing <a href="https://wp-cli.org/" target="_blank">WP-CLI</a> to regenerate the thumbnails.
 If you don't feel comfortable with the command line and prefer to do it with a plugin, <a href="https://wordpress.org/plugins/force-regenerate-thumbnails/" target="_blank">Force Regenerate Thumbnails</a> and <a href="https://wordpress.org/plugins/ajax-thumbnail-rebuild/" target="_blank">AJAX Thumbnail Rebuild</a> have been tested and confirmed to play nice with Slimage.

 = Can I set different compression level for a specific image? =

 Yes.
 On each image edit page there is an option called "Override quality" which allows you to set your specific settings for that particular image.
-After changing your image settings, you will still need to regenerate its thumbnails in order to run the compression.
+After changing your image settings, you still need to regenerate its thumbnails in order to run the compression.

 = Can I use this plugin if I don't have jpegoptim or optipng installed on my server? =